-Sunlight Energy Flow
+Sunlight Energy Flow - Grades 3 - 5

+Recommended for 3rd to 5th grade students.
 This active "Theater-in-the-Round" classroom presentation creatively covers the process of photosynthesis, the many links in a food chain, and answers the question, "What is the role of sunlight energy in turning on a light bulb?"
 Students transform into chlorophyll chefs, race through a food chain, perform the story of "Lunch!".
 This 1 hour lesson turns dry dusty textbook knowledge into an experience they won't forget!

 $100 at your site plus a $10 Travel & Transportation fee per class